chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronziationtemplate_list.md

-## List existing synchronization templates
+# List existing synchronization templates

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 List the synchronization templates associated with a given application or service principal.